When we bought our house fifteen or so years ago, the back yard was lawn with a few shrubs around the perimeter and a clothes hoist in the middle.

 We wanted to use the space more productively.
 So, I called for the help of a dear friend who is a landscape architect.
 She measured – a nine metre square.
 This suggested to her a small, central square in the middle with a fishpond and a pergola; then raised beds for vegetables projecting either side.
 From these simple elements we were able to establish a wonderful, productive, but also restful, back garden.

 Just like our experience of establishing and maintaining a beautiful garden, the landscaper-host of this website, acknowledges the generous contributions of ‘garden-lovers’ to the whole endeavour, the benefits of sharing our little seeds and cuttings, and the free sharing of the garden’s fruitfulness to enrich and nurture the lives of others.

-He was chaplain to Flinders University from August 1997 to January 2017 during which he established Oasis on campus as a centre of unconditional support for staff and students.
+Geoff Boyce South Australia was chaplain to Flinders University in at Flinders University in South Australia from August 1997 to January 2017 during which he established Oasis on campus as a centre of unconditional support for staff and students.
 He now works independently offering his experience, knowledge and connections with others concerned for human flourishing.